 Lee Valley Park Farm is more of a destination event – you could easily spend a day here.
 Activities include:

-- Meet and feed the animals (farmyard, exotic and birds of prey)
+Meet and feed the animals (farmyard, exotic and birds of prey) in the petting farm

 The park is open from 10 am until 5 pm.

 Children (age 2 to 17) and adults: £9

 Lee Valley Park Farms | Stubbins Hall Lane | Waltham Abbey | Essex EN9 2EF

 ZSL London Zoo in Regent’s Park houses a collection of 755 species of animal in beautiful landscaped grounds.

 Toddlers will love the Children’s Zoo where they can visit the Touch Zone and pat goats, sheep and chickens and let off some steam in the educational play areas.